fischuu/Pipeline-Holoruminant-Meta/README.md

 ### kraken2 subworkflow
 rule _preprocess__kraken2__assign:
     """
     Run kraken2 over all samples.
 Here, also the fastp reads are used, so we have not removed host contamination, when we assign kraken2 to the reads.

-CHECK HOW TO DEFINE DIFFERENT KRAKEN2 DATABASES HERE!
+Different databases used with kraken can be added into the configuration file `features.yaml`, intented after the kraken2 entry

 ### bowtie_2 subworkflow